-North Kivu, in its eastern region of the DRC, the health zones of Masisi, Mweso, Kirotshe constitute the displacement zones while the health zones of Goma, Karisimbi and Nyiragongo constitute reception zones for the displaced, thus the health zones of Minova and Kalehe in South Kivu.
-These reception areas which are part of the city of Goma are still somewhat safe despite the few bombs that fell on the Mugunga district to the west of the city of Goma.
+North Kivu, is in eastern DRC, comprising the health zones of Masisi, Mweso and Kirotshe.
+The health zones of Goma, Karisimbi and Nyiragongo constitute reception zones for the displaced in North Kivu.
+The health zones of Minova and Kalehe in South Kivu will also be covered, and these are the reception areas which are part of the city of Goma are still safe despite the few bombs that fell on the Mugunga district to the west of the city of Goma.

-A comprehensive security system is therefore very necessary to ensure the safety of the staff of Forum RDC members, particularly in the field.
+A comprehensive security system is therefore necessary to ensure the safety of Forum RDC members' staff, particularly in the field.
 Christian Aid Security advisor will lead on this, and he will conduct a security assessment at the beginning of project activities in collaboration with the partners management teams.
 Christian Aid Security Advisor will continue supporting partners to develop/or adapt they securities policies in line with the recommendations raised in the due diligence process.

-Christian Aid Security Advisor and Implementing members of the Act alliance forum will continue to use the government security apparatus, UNDSS, INSO and communities for security updates and guidance.
+Christian Aid Security Advisor and Implementing members of the Act alliance forum will continue to use the government security apparatus, United Nations Department of Safety and Security (UNDSS), International NGO Safety Organization (INSO) and communities for security updates and guidance.

 ACT members will also use their own internal mechanisms to conduct regular security assessments.
-In addition to these measures, staff will be trained in the identification and prevention of risks through safety training and additional security measures, including guards in offices, first aid kits and compliance with local standard operating procedures.
+In addition to these measures, staff will be trained in the identification and prevention of risks through safety training and additional security measures, including guards in offices, first aid kits and compliance with standard local operating procedures.

-Furthermore, coordination links will be established between EELCO, ECC and BOAD, CA and state agencies involved in project implementation to assess gaps in the security sector on a monthly basis.

-Partner staff members (ECC, EELCO, BOAD, etc.) must implement the project in a transparent manner, both to increase their acceptance by the beneficiary community and also allow them to be in contact with sources on the field which alert them of any security risks that may be posed by clashes or threats by a military group operating in the area.
+Furthermore, coordination links will be established between EELCO, ECC and BOAD, CA and state agencies involved in project implementation to assess gaps in the security sector monthly.
+Partner staff members (ECC, EELCO, BOAD) must implement the project in a transparent manner, both to increase their acceptance by the beneficiary community and also allow them to be in contact with sources on the field which alert them of any security risks that may be posed by clashes or threats by a military group operating in the area.

 A security manager will be appointed whose main task will be to advise and disseminate, via mobile phone, security information to our personnel operating in the area.
-A WhatsApp group of all staff will be created for this purpose.
+A security WhatsApp group of all staff will be created for this purpose.
 Before launching Appeal activities, an emergency plan for each site where personnel are present with concrete recommendations.